DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

     it is available.
 The primary port also is used to select the MAC address to use when it is not defined by the user.
 This defaults to the first member added to the device if it is specified.
-The primary device must be a member of the bonded device.
+The primary device must be a member of the bonding device.

 .. code-block:: console

         primary=0000:0a:00.0

-*   socket_id: Optional parameter used to select which socket on a NUMA device the bonded devices resources will be allocated on.
+*   socket_id: Optional parameter used to select which socket on a NUMA device the bonding devices resources will be allocated on.

 .. code-block:: console